 Also traditionally, the accused and their lawyers have access to all the evidence being used against them—but not in this case.
 In particular, attorney William Moffitt questioned why the prosecution had not released evidence that they had in their possession since 1995.
 Much of the evidence was not given to the defense until shortly before the trial.

 As the trial date neared, jury selection commenced, with questionnaires mailed to prospective jurors.
-It soon became apparent that there was a high degree of bias in the Tampa area (see May/June 2005 Washington Report, p.
+It soon became apparent that there was a high degree of bias in the Tampa area (see May/June 2005 Washington Report on Middle East Affairs, p.
 23), and yet the trial was not moved to a more neutral location.
 And as the trial was underway, bias again was evident when two jurors reported to the judge that one of their peers was making frequent prejudicial comments to other jurors.
 Yet this juror was left to continue making comments until the end, when he finally was moved to the alternate list.
 And most recently, an unscientific poll about the case (conducted by the Tampa Tribune) found its way into the jury room.

 Another aspect of the unfairness of this trial related to the type of evidence that was admitted.
 The government was allowed to bring Israeli witnesses to testify about bombings in Israel and show videotapes of exploded buses, even though prosecutors agreed that the defendants had nothing to do with the events, nor did they have any foreknowledge of the events.
 One therefore would expect that evidence about the situation in Palestine surrounding these events would also be allowed, but no, it was not.